Federal judge blocks Florida law aimed at drag performers

 U.S. District Judge Gregory Presnell of Orlando wrote in his order that “this statute is specifically designed to suppress the speech of drag queen performers.”

-The court battle was initiated by the Hamburger Mary’s restaurant in Orlando over a state law signed in May with penalties for any venue allowing children into a sexually explicit “adult live performance.”
+The court battle was initiated by the Hamburger Mary’s restaurant in Orlando over a law that contains penalties for any venue allowing children into a sexually explicit “adult live performance.”
 The law includes potential first-degree misdemeanor charges for violators.

+“Of course, it’s constitutional to prevent the sexualization of children by limiting access to adult live performances,” said Jeremy Redfern, a spokesman for Gov. Ron DeSantis, who signed the law in May.
+“We believe the judge’s opinion is dead wrong and look forward to prevailing on appeal.”

-Hamburger Mary’s filed a lawsuit that month against Gov. Ron DeSantis, the state and Melanie Griffin, secretary of Florida’s Department of Business and Professional Regulation.
+Hamburger Mary’s filed a lawsuit in May against DeSantis, the state, and Melanie Griffin, secretary of Florida’s Department of Business and Professional Regulation.
 DeSantis and the state have since been dropped as defendants, with Griffin remaining.

 The downtown restaurant’s lawsuit argued the law would have a “chilling effect on the First Amendment rights of the citizens of Florida.”